iagox86/dnscat2/README.md

 to be added in the context of a pen-testing tool (that is, tunneling TCP into a network), not as a general purpose tunneling tool.
 That's been done, it's not interesting (to me).

+It's also encrypted by default.
+I don't believe any other public DNS tunnel encrypts all traffic!

 # Where to get it